Migweld/aveni-garden/testing.md

 ### Red - Green - Refactor

 - Red: Write a test which **describes the behaviour** of your **public interface**.
 Make sure it fails.
 - Green: Write code **quickly** to implement that behaviour.
 The will likely be awful, that's what we want.
+This stage is all about building a working implementation at speed.
 - Refactor: Change your implementation so that it adheres to best practices.
 Remove code smells and DRY it out.
 At this point we're working on the code, **not the implementation**

 ### Sources